ExoSpaceLabs/hardrt/README.md

 ---

+## 🧪 Tests (POSIX)

+HeaRTOS is validated on the POSIX host port with a deterministic, dependency‑free test suite that runs as a single executable (`heartos_tests`).
+It checks identity, sleep/wake timing, round‑robin and priority scheduling semantics, runtime tuning, FIFO ready‑queue order, tick‑rate independence, and more.

+- The tests require `HEARTOS_TEST_HOOKS` and CMake enables it automatically for POSIX when `HEARTOS_BUILD_TESTS=ON`.
+- How to build/run and full coverage are described here: [Posix tests](docs/TESTS_POSIX.md)

 ## 🧠 API Overview

-See docs/API_C.md for a detailed C API reference, including configuration, task creation, scheduling policies, sleep/yield, runtime tuning, and version/port identity.
+See [C API](docs/API_C.md) for a detailed C API reference, including configuration, task creation, scheduling policies, sleep/yield, runtime tuning, and version/port identity.

 ---